yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

 1. Define an appropriate organizational and governance structure for the project and review it periodically for improvement.
 2. Delineate aspects of the project controlled centrally by the project team or other entity, and aspects of the project controlled in a decentralized fashion by a network of people.
-3. Delineate aspects of the project that will be "open source" and/or "forkable" by anyone in the public.
+3. Delineate aspects of the project that will be “open source” and/or “forkable” by anyone in the public.
 4. Ensure the backgrounds of key people involved in the project are easily accessible and not misrepresented.
 5. Track and provide ongoing transparency regarding project progress.